Achievable logoAchievable logo

 Immediate annuity

-When a person has access to a large sum of money in retirement, they can obtain annuity payments for life quickly without the need for a lengthy accumulation phase.
-Known as an immediate annuity, this type of plan provides retirement income soon after the lump sum is accepted by the insurance company.
-If the lump sum is made in one big payment, it may be referred to as a single premium immediate annuity.
-For example, an investor deposits $1 million into their immediate variable annuity and begins receiving monthly payments starting at $2,500 that then fluctuate depending on the investment performance of the separate account (discussed below).
+If the lump sum is paid in one deposit, it may be called a single premium immediate annuity.
+For example, an investor deposits $1 million into an immediate variable annuity and begins receiving monthly payments starting at $2,500.
+Those payments then fluctuate based on the investment performance of the separate account (discussed below).

 Immediate annuity benefits